enjalot/wwsd/README.md

 ## Tools

-This workshop will cover the following Javascript libraries, by the end you will have had hands-on experience with each one.
-We will see first-hand which tool is best for the job in different situations.
+This workshop will cover a collection of Javascript mapping libraries.
+By the end, you will gain hands-on experience with each library.
+We will see first-hand which tool is best for the job in a variety of different situations.

 * [Leaflet](http://leafletjs.com)
 * [Mapbox-gl](https://www.mapbox.com/mapbox-gl-js/examples/)